Get insider access

 Sony WH-1000XM4 Wireless

-The Sony WH-1000XM4 Wireless have the edge over the Sennheiser MOMENTUM 4 Wireless.
-While both are premium headphones, the Sony are more comfortable, their ANC blocks out significantly more ambient sound, and they support LDAC, which is a Bluetooth codec for streaming high-quality audio.
+The Sony WH-1000XM4 Wireless have a slight edge over the Sennheiser MOMENTUM 4 Wireless due to the better noise isolation on the Sony.
+While both are premium headphones, the Sony are a bit more comfortable; their ANC blocks out more ambient sound, and they support LDAC, which is a Bluetooth codec for streaming high-quality audio.
 They also have a virtual soundstage feature to help make your audio seem more immersive and spacious.
-However, the Sennheiser have a more balanced sound out of the box, though it's still quite bassy.
-They also have a much longer continuous battery life, and support aptX Adaptive, which is a Bluetooth codec that dynamically adapts to your audio content to give you either lower latency or better audio quality.
+However, the Sennheiser are no slouch: they also have a much longer continuous battery life, and they support aptX Adaptive, which is a Bluetooth codec that dynamically adapts to your audio content to give you either lower latency or better audio quality.
+If you want USB audio, only the Sennheiser boast that feature, but their ANC isn't as strong as the Sony.

 Sennheiser ACCENTUM Wireless

 The Sennheiser MOMENTUM 4 Wireless headphones are more premium than the Sennheiser ACCENTUM Wireless.
-The MOMENTUM 4 are more comfortable, better built, and have a more neutral sound out of the box, which some users may prefer.
-Their ANC system can also block out more background noise, they last longer on a single charge, and support aptX Adaptive, which is a Bluetooth codec that dynamically adjusts its performance to your content.
+The MOMENTUM 4 are more comfortable and better built.
+Their ANC system can also block out more background noise.
+They last longer on a single charge and support wired connectivity.
 That said, the ACCENTUM are still a decent option, particularly if you're on a smaller budget.
 They have most of the same features as the MOMENTUM 4 but don't perform quite as well overall.

 Bowers & Wilkins Px7 S2 Wireless

 The Sennheiser MOMENTUM 4 Wireless and the Bowers & Wilkins Px7 S2 Wireless are both good headphones, but the Sennheiser have a slight edge.
-While both headphones are comfortable, the Sennheiser have a more neutral sound profile, although it's still pretty bassy, and have a significantly longer continuous battery life.
-They're also more customizable.
-On the flip side, the Bowers & Wilkins are better-built and have a more stable fit.
+While both headphones are comfortable, the Sennheiser have more tools to alter their sound profile, better ANC, and a significantly longer continuous battery life.
+On the flip side, the Bowers & Wilkins are better-built, more stable fitting, and their connectivity is similar, too.
+You might prefer button controls instead of the touch controls on the Sennheiser, though.

 Bose QuietComfort 45/QC45 Wireless

 The Bose QuietComfort 45/QC45 Wireless and the Sennheiser MOMENTUM 4 Wireless are similar headphones with different strengths.
-If you want headphones for your commute, the Bose are much more comfortable and have an ANC feature that blocks out significantly more noise.
-However, the Sennheiser support aptX Adaptive, which you can use to stream higher quality audio or lower latency when you're watching videos.
-They also have a much longer continuous battery life.
+If you want headphones for your commute, the Bose are more comfortable and have an ANC feature that blocks out more noise.
+However, the Sennheiser support aptX Adaptive, which you can use to stream higher-quality audio or lower latency when you're watching videos.
+They also have a much longer continuous battery life and a greater selection of EQ tools to sculpt their sound.

 Sennheiser MOMENTUM True Wireless 3

-The Sennheiser MOMENTUM True Wireless 3 and the Sennheiser MOMENTUM 4 Wireless have different strengths and depending on your usage, you may prefer either one.
+The Sennheiser MOMENTUM True Wireless 3 and the Sennheiser MOMENTUM 4 Wireless have different strengths, and depending on your usage, you may prefer either one.
 While both pairs of headphones have a premium build and great noise isolation performances, the True Wireless 3 are lighter, more portable, and stable, thanks to their in-ear design.
-They're less prone to inconsistencies in audio delivery too.
+They're less prone to inconsistencies in audio delivery.
 However, the MOMENTUM 4 are over-ears and more comfortable.
 They have a significantly better battery performance.

 + Show more